 We then tested our model by generating growth yield predictions and comparing them to measured growth yields.
-Growth yield predictions depend not only on metabolic steps where ATP is generated or hydrolyzed, but more heavily on ATP maintenance energies (67).
+Growth yield predictions depend both on metabolic steps where ATP is generated or hydrolyzed and on ATP maintenance energies (67).
 From a modeling perspective, maintenance energies are regarded as the moles of ATP needed to support cellular processes not otherwise depicted in metabolism, including DNA replication, RNA transcription, protein synthesis, and other requirements.
 We recognized that our model was essentially untrained in terms of ATP maintenance and contained automated values from our first draft reconstruction.
-Thus it was crucial to train our model by fitting to our experimental dataset.
+Thus, it was crucial to train our model by fitting to our experimental dataset.
 However, we were also wary of overfitting our model by training and testing on the same set of samples.
-We addressed both concerns by performing leave one out cross validation (LOOCV) on our full dataset.
+We addressed both concerns by performing “leave one out” cross validation (LOOCV) on our full dataset.
 Thus, for each of our nine growth rate values, we used the remaining eight growth rates and their associated measured methane evolution rates to derive ATP maintenance values.
 We then used that ATP maintenance value in our calculation of predicted growth yield for the given growth rate.
-Using this method allowed us to essentially test our model’s growth yield predictions on each separate test point while training on the remaining 8 measurements.
+This method allowed us to essentially test our model’s growth yield predictions on each separate test point while training on the remaining 8 measurements.
 The resulting predicted growth yields are plotted in Figure 4 along with our measured growth yields.
 As illustrated by this plot, our model was able to consistently predict growth yield within the 95% confidence interval of a measured test sample after being trained on a separate dataset.
 Though growth yield validation is not an absolute measure of model performance, our model’s ability to closely reproduce experimental results in a LOOCV setting that mitigated overfitting suggested a high propensity for generating viable growth predictions.
 Moreover, the relative consistency between measured and predicted values indicated our model’s robustness for predicting growth yields across a range of different dilution and methane secretion rates.